 Public discussion and civic leadership training go hand-in-hand with a series of public forums this fall aimed at increasing self-understanding and improving multicultural learning at K-State and in the Manhattan community.
 Participants will share stories, discuss opportunities for change, and leave with action plans to make a difference in our community.
 Three dates for the same event are September 3, October 2, and October 21 with details provided on our Events calendar.

-Kansas Reservoir Health - collaboration with Kansas Association for Conservation & Environmental Education (KACEE)
+Water Issue Framing - Kettering Foundation, Kansas Association for Conservation & Environmental Education (KACEE)

-Development of issue guides following the choice-work protocol of National Issues Forums involves focus groups and interviews with subject experts as well as laypersons.
-ICDD is assisting members of KACEE as part of a national initiative by the Kettering Foundation to explore value systems fundamental to public discussion on a range of water policy topics.
-An issue guide is under development on the topic of Kansas reservoir health.
-If you are interested in participating in water focus groups and public forums planned this year, email Donna Schenck-Hamlin.
+Development of issue guides following the choice-work of National Issues Forum processes involves focus groups and interviews with subject experts as well as laypersons.
+ICDD is assisting members of KACEE as part of a national initiative by the Kettering Foundation to explore the value systems foundational to public discussion on a range of water policy issues.
+If you are interested in water focus groups and public forums planned through this year, email Donna Schenck-Hamlin.